 Know Your Options

-Many Medicare Beneficiaries do not understand or know all the options that are available, when they can change plans, or the restrictions imposed by some Medicare Advantage Plans.
+Many Medicare Beneficiaries don’t understand all the options available when they change plans or the restrictions of Medicare Advantage Plans.

-Ordinarily, local agents that come to your home only offer one or two carriers, which is not advantageous to the consumer.
+Ordinarily, local agents that come to your home only offer one or two carriers.
+That method of enrollment doesn’t benefit you.
 This is the reason most Medicare plan enrollments happen over the phone.

 The best practice is to contact an agency licensed nationwide with access to all your options.
 This will ensure that you are well informed, understand your options, and any limitations.
 It will also guarantee you are not compromising your needs to obtain an affordable premium.